 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 284,736, 110,521 total housing units (homes and apartments), and a median house value of $171,366, Lincoln real estate and house prices are near the national average for all cities and towns.
+With 287,401 people, 110,521 houses or apartments, and a median cost of homes of $178,015, Lincoln real estate and house prices are near the national average for all cities and towns.